Gravity as Quantum Entanglement Force: Entanglement energy and entanglement force

-It might seem strange that the entanglement in the universe is increasing in general, considering that quantum evolution of a density matrix is described by using a unitary matrix $U$ as $\rho\rightarrow U^\dagger \rho U$, which is reversible.
-This paradoxical situation is very similar to the case with the entropy; Even though the Schr\"{o}dinger equation and the Einstein equation is time reversible, we see many time irreversible phenomena in the macroscopic world, and total entropy always does not decrease.
-One way of handling this `Loschmidt's paradox' is assuming that the early universe had a very small entropy due to, for example, inflation.
-Similarly we can assume that the early universe began with very small entanglement too.
-Thus, we can expect that the universe has a strong tendency to increase entanglement among its constituents (matter, quantum field, spacetime) as well as entropy.
-This might give us some new insights on the issues of arrow of time.
-The direction of the time (i.e., arrow of time) seems to be the direction in which the total entanglement of the universe increases.
+That the entanglement in the universe is increasing in general, considering that quantum evolution of a density matrix is described by a unitary matrix $U$ as $\rho\rightarrow U^\dagger \rho U$, which is reversible, might seem strange.
+This paradoxical situation is very similar to the case with thermal entropy.
+Even though the Schr\"{o}dinger equation and the Einstein equation are time reversible, we see many time-irreversible phenomena in the macroscopic world, and the total entropy does not always decrease.
+One way of handling this `Loschmidt's paradox' is to assume that the early universe had a very small entropy due to, for example, inflation.
+Similarly, we can assume that the early universe began with a very small entanglement, too.
+Thus, we can expect the universe to have a strong tendency to increase the entanglement among its constituents (matter, quantum fields, spacetime), as well as the entropy.
+This might give us some new insights into the issue of the arrow of time.
+The direction of time (i.e., the arrow of time) seems to be the direction in which the entanglement increases.
 That is, \beq \frac{dS_{ent}}{dt}\ge 0 \eeq for a sufficiently large macroscopic system and its environment.
-In ~\cite{Kim:2008re} we argued that the time evolution of the universe is related to the expansion of the cosmic event horizon and its entanglement entropy.
+In Ref. ~\citenum{Kim:2008re} we argued that the time evolution of the universe was related to the expansion of the cosmic event horizon and its entanglement entropy.